 The Raj hangove is a thing of the past.
 With globalisation has come acceptance of our Indian identity.
 The mantra of the moment is to merge the English language with the vernacular.
-Get into the des groove with Priya Pathiyan r bhi dil is Hindustani
+Get into the des groove with Priya Pathiyan f Delhi, puts in in English has d.
+Hinglish is asy way to b, it's also pted form nglish, sh or lish words in The fact English has localised just mainstream or not immaterial.
+What is that people are r shackled by the ru language and are f on communicating effectively.
+Appare chalta hai outlook plus points too.
+(With ing might soon be spea Hinglish!"
+Whether Hinglis

 Gone is the zamaana who this sentence would be considered uncool at school.
 Today, vernacular lingo liberally spices up conversations across the country from Kapurthala Kozhikode.
-And unlike in the past, it's now quite the 'hip and happening' thing to do.
-With regional languages shedding their 'vernac', 'verny' and 'ver glish words in The fact might soon be spea Hinglish!"
-Whether Hinglis mainstream or not immaterial.
-What is that people are r shackled by the ru-language and are f on communicating effectively.
-Appare chalta hai outlook plus points too.
-(With ing
+And unlike in the next.
+We now mitte the the past, it's now quite the 'hip and happening' thing to do.
+With regional languages shedding their 'vernac', 'verny' and 'vern